 Can we ask GoldPaid questions before posting anything?

 Yes.
-Send a photo and your questions to GoldPaid on WhatsApp at 07375 071158, or call 07763 741067.
+Send a photo and your questions to GoldPaid on WhatsApp or call us on 07763 741067.
 You only post once you have the answers you need and are comfortable going ahead.
 Asking first is the normal way to start.

 How does GoldPaid decide what our donated items are worth?